-In accordance with the Affordable Care Act, The Valley Hospital will make available a listing of standard charges upon request.
+In accordance with the Affordable Care Act, The Valley Hospital will make available a listing of standard charges upon request and make public the list of standard charges for items and services in a downloadable format.
 Please call 201-291-6080 for more information.
-Click here to obtain the hospital's policy regarding public viewing of hospital charges, and see the Frequently Asked Billing Questions on this page for a summary of the hospital charge master.
+Click here for the hospital's policy regarding public viewing of hospital charges.

 Physician fees are billed separately by your physician(s) and are not included in the hospital bill.
 Please click here for more information.

 How much do I owe?
 You will receive a statement from us once your insurance has paid its portion, denied the charges or has taken too long to process your claim.

 What if I have questions?
 You can call customer service at 201-291-6080 Monday through Friday from 8:30 a.m. until 4:30 p.m.

 How can I obtain a copy of my bill?
 Please call customer service at 201-291-6080 and we will be happy to send you a copy of your itemized bill.

 Does Valley Hospital participate with my health plan?
 Click here for a list of insurances with which Valley participates.
 Even if you see your plan listed, you should call your insurer directly to verify how your plan will consider services at Valley Hospital as some plans impose limitations even when the provider is participating.

 When is authorization, notification, and/or pre-certification necessary?
 You should always contact your insurer prior to receiving services to see if authorization or prior approval is necessary.
 If the situation is life threatening, you or a family member can contact your insurance within 24 hours of the visit or admission.
 If pre-certification is required and you or your physician do not take steps to ensure that authorization is obtained, reduced benefits or the denial of your entire claim by your insurance company is possible.